rmcclosk/morin-rotation/ABSOLUTE/README.md

 is to run summarize.R on all the results at once.

 This folder is set up with a Makefile.
 To use it, put your segments in the "segments" folder.
 If you have MAF files, put them in the "mafs" folder.
+If not, edit the Makefile and comment out the line defining MAF_DIR.
 Then make.

 Reference
 ---------